They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 No bodies in the middle.

-Kill spread favored the far side.
+Kill spread favoring the far side.

 Heavy impact marks on the left wall.